-Maxwell, the world-renowned leadership expert, has authored dozens of books dealing with this topic that have sold millions of copies.
+Maxwell, the world-renowned leadership expert, has authored dozens of books (Leadershift, The 360 Degree Leader, Leadership Gold) dealing with this topic that have sold millions of copies.
 In The 21 Irrefutable Laws of Leadership, each of the laws has its own chapter that when read, understood, and put into practice, help to guide readers toward setting direction, aligning people, motivating, and inspiring – all with the ultimate goal of creating a leader that people want to follow.

 The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter

 In The First 90 Days, Harvard Business School professor Michael Watkins presents a road map for taking charge in the first 90 days of a new management position.
 Avoid common new-leader pitfalls, secure critical early wins, and establish yourself in your new role.
 Named to the “100 Leadership & Success Books to Read in a Lifetime” list by Amazon, this book is the authority on leaders in transition.

 by Ken Blanchard & Spencer Johnson